roshni-1/Smart-Financial-Advisor-/README.md

 # Smart-Financial-Advisor-
 To develop a comprehensive Smart Financial Advisor system capable of providing personalized financial advice, loan approval recommendations, and portfolio optimization based on individual financial profiles.
-The system will use data-driven models to analyze users' financial health, suggest investments, and recommend optimal financial decisions tailored to their specific circumstances.
+The system will use data-driven models to analyze users' financial health, suggest investments, and recommend optimal financial decisions tailored to their specific financial circumstance.

 # Building Models